Balcastle

 Balcastle is a historic home located at Southampton in Suffolk County, New York.
 It was built in 1910 and is a large 1-story, five-bay, brick-sheathed residence with a small 1 1/2-story octagonal tower on the west side and large, 2-story square tower on the east side.
 It is an example of castellated Gothic architecture.
 Also on the property is a small, wood-frame hexagonal garden pavilion.

+It remains privately owned as of 2025.

 It was added to the National Register of Historic Places in 1986.